doGoodio/MiniPre/audit/README.md

 ## Recommendations

+The following two recommendations are optional changes to the crowdsale and token contract:

 * **LOW IMPORTANCE** The modifiers `Contribution.initialized()` and `Contribution.contributionOpen()` use the `assert(...)` keyword rather than the
   `require(...)` keyword.
 Using the `require(...)` keyword instead of `assert(...)` will result in lower gas cost for participants when there is an error (e.g. sending ETH outside contribution period)